eclipse/kuksa.val/doc/system-architecture.md

-# System Architecture and Deployment
+# KUKSA.val System Components and Deployment

 This document shows basic KUKSA.val deployments and gives examples for provider components.